-First I did illustrations in newspapers and magazines.
-I started doing books for children when I had children of my own, and when the children grew up somehow the books never did.
-I’m absolutely hooked on picture books.
+First I illustrated for newspapers and magazines, including a weekly cartoon for the Guardian with Mark Haddon.
+I started doing books for children when I had a family of my own, and when my children grew up somehow the books never did.
+I’m absolutely hooked on children’s books..
 It’s the most amazing piece of theatre, where words and images play merrily together and anything is possible.

 I live in Twickenham with my husband and two grown-up children, and I work in a room at the top of the house overlooking the treetops and back gardens.
 Here I am, drawing and painting and cutting and sticking, or staring out of the window dreaming up stories… it’s very quiet and peaceful, which I love – except when I accidentally rustle a plastic bag, which sets off a cacophony of squeaking from the guinea pigs who also live here and think everything is a lettuce.

 In my imagination my workroom is neat and perfect, with impressive bookshelves and beautifully arranged arty things.
 That’s because I live in a dream world.
 In reality it’s very messy, with coffee cups, overflowing waste-paper-baskets and boxes bursting with STUFF.

 1.over-sharpen pencils while trying to think up an idea

 2. stand by kettle wondering why – like an eagerly awaited parcel from postman – idea hasn’t arrived yet